theoschutt/rubin_aos/dz_to_dof/README.md

 - `rcond_values`: list of rcond floats
 - `rank_values`: list of rank ints (mutually exclusive with rcond)
 - `norm_schemes`: list of `null` / `"orig"` / `"geom"` / `"geom_gq"`
+  - Note that if a weights YAML file is specified, this field only gets used as a label for plots.
 - `run_args`: dict of default CLI args applied to every run (CLI flags override these)